Skip to main content

 Best Bakeries & Cake Shops in Kingston, Surbiton & New Malden

-Three areas, five bakeries worth crossing town for
+Three areas, six bakeries worth crossing town for

 Surbiton has the French patisserie heritage.
 New Malden brings Korean cake culture.
-Kingston fills the gap with town-centre options.
+Kingston covers town-centre patisserie and an award-winning bakery with ten Great Taste Awards to its name.
 Together, they cover every baking need from morning croissants to celebration showstoppers.

 Quick picks: find your bakery